nowaproj/docs/docs/logic/UI_popups/dialog.md

 ---
 sidebar_position: 1
-title: Showing Dialog
+title: Dialog
 description: How to show Dialog popup
 ---

-# Showing Dialog
+# Showing Dialogs

 Dialogs are popups that show up in the middle of the screen, usually to give users some important message or ask them to make a choice.